 While every day brings new books, every visit to the bookstore results in a fresh wave of delight, I’m drawn to my memories of certain books that once possessed me.
 Every book has a story and is also part of another story, its relationship with the reader.
-How can I possibly express what I feel about a book, unless I tell you how and why it happened to me?
+How can I possibly express what I feel about a book unless I tell you how and why it happened to me?

 I picked up Marg Nelson’s A Girl Called Chris at the raddiwalla.
-(I refrain from preceding that with ‘friendly neighborhood’ owing to the fact that he once hit on me).
+(I refrain from preceding that with ‘friendly neighbourhood’ owing to the fact that he once hit on me).
 It had a plain white cover with an image on the bottom-left corner which on scrutiny revealed itself to be a sort of modern artsy rendition of a girl in colourful slacks slouching as if in a corner.

 The story was simple but rather extraordinary.
 A young girl who has just finished school and doesn’t have money for the college she wants after losing her father.
 In search of employment, she lands up – in all places – a cannery.
 And amidst stuffing tuna fish into cans, she finds friendship, resolution, love, confidence and some life lessons.
 It was a sweet coming-of-age story and it was perfect because I was about the same age as the protagonist (a girl called Chris) when I read it.